elijahr/build-farm/README.md

 Most of the work happens via `builder.py build-host` and `builder.py build-client`.
 Pass `--help` for usage.

-The easiest way to install all requirements for building is to use pipenv. `pipenv install --python $(which python3.8)` should install the requirements, and then the build script can be run with `pipenv run ./builder.py [subcommand] [args]`.
+The easiest way to install all requirements for building is to use pipenv. `pipenv install -r requirements.txt --pre` should install the requirements, and then the build script can be run with `pipenv run ./builder.py [subcommand] [args]`.

 There are some useful git hooks that can be enabled by running `git config --local core.hooksPath .githooks/`.